 We hope these are the only kind of injuries we suffer; the kind that doesn’t have a lasting effect on who we are.
 Unfortunately, that’s not always the case.

-The worst impact an injury can have is stripping someone of their mobility, leaving them unable to move certain parts or walk at all.
+The worst impact an injury can have is stripping someone of their mobility.

 Loss of mobility can be devastating.
 Parents can’t provide for their families, kids are unable to experience a full childhood.

-If your mobility loss is from an accident, you may be able to seek reparation from those who caused your injury.
+If your mobility loss is from an accident, you may be able to seek compensation from those who caused your injury.

 What is a Loss of Mobility?